kylelscott/RPi-Twilio-Notification-Enabled-Security-System/README.md

     rawCapture.truncate(0)
 ```

 ## Current State of the Project
 The project currently works to send SMS notifications to a user's mobile device if motion is detected within the camera's field of view.
 Dropbox functionality can also be enabled with the required account information, however it has not been tested.

-Here is what the end product looks like (excuse the blurryness, I was using scrot off of a low-resolution TeamViewer session).
+Here is what the end product looks like (excuse the blurryness, I was using the "scrot" command off of a low-resolution TeamViewer session).
 The Raspberry PI camera is shown in the upper left corner of the picture, and another live feed taken from an XBOX Kinect V1 sensor is seen capturing a different vantage of the room in the horizontal window.

 ![demo1](/demo_images/demo1.png)